miknab/EuclidEmulator/README.md

 2) We plan a fully revised version of the emulator that includes neutrino physics.

 ## Quick start
+If you have not done so already, either download this repository or clone it to your local host (under Linux you can get a gzipped tar-ball via `wget https://github.com/miknab/EuclidEmulator/archive/master.tar.gz`).
+In case you have to do so, extract the archive and enter it.

 Depending on whether you want to build the python wrapper (recommended) or the command line interface (CLI) only, enter one or the other directory (called `wrapper` or `CLI`).
 Create a new build directory (in bash e.g. via `mkdir build`), enter this newly created directory and type <br/><br/>
 `cmake ..`  <br/><br/>
 (if you have root access) or <br/><br/>